AshleyDawson/ClassMeta/README.md

 ```

 *Note:* The optional argument `$i` passed to the map closure is the iteration number (starting at 0).
 Useful if you want to index
-the mapped collection instead of return it as an associative array.
+the mapped collection instead of returning it as an associative array.

 Grouped Metadata
 ----------------